agarikana/cloudtrail-parser/README.md

 }
 ```
 # How to Run:
-1.Create an input dir structure like below that contains all the create/update stack templates(these should cover 100% of the properties of the resource).
+1. Create an input dir structure like below that contains all the create/update stack templates(these should cover 100% of the properties of the resource).
 These are usually the contract test inputs(converted to cfn templates)
 ```
 inputs